evogelsa/dcs-real-weather/README.md

 | "RainyPreset1" | OVC030 OVC280 FEW400 |
 | "RainyPreset2" | OVC030 SCT180 FEW400 |
 | "RainyPreset3" | OVC060 OVC190 SCT340 |

+> [!NOTE]
+> The lowest cloud layer's altitude may vary since Real Weather will try to
+> match it to the METAR as best as possible.

 ## Contributing